-The oldest monastery of Pontus which was named in memory of Saint Ioannis Prodromou.
-It was built in 270 AD at Matsouka close to the Sachnoi and Kounaka villages, 40 kilometres south of Trapezounta (current day Trabzon, in Turkey) beside the river Pritani.
-In earlier times it was named ‘Zouvalon' however it was later named ‘Vazelon' or ‘Vazelonas'.
+The Monastery of Saint John Vazelon, otherwise known as Vazelon Monastery is the oldest monastery of Pontus and named in memory of Saint John the Forerunner (Gr: Αγίου Ιωάννου Προδρόμου).
+It was built in 270 AD in the Maçka region of Turkey close to the Sakhnoi and Kounaka villages 40 km south of Trabzon beside the Pritani river.
+In earlier times it was called Zavoulon however it was later named Vazelon.

 The monastery was attacked and ruined many times by regional enemies mainly the Persians and the Turks.
-In 490 it was attacked and ruined by the Persians who also killed the 400 monks of the monastery.
-During Turkish rule (1453-1922) the monastery was ruined many times and in 1922 it was totally destroyed leaving it in it's current state of ruins.
+In 490 AD it was attacked and ruined by Persians who also killed the 400 monks of the monastery.
+During Ottoman rule (1453-1922) the monastery was ruined many times and in 1922 was totally destroyed leaving it in it's current state.

 Source: The Encyclopaedia of Pontian Hellenism